December 27, 2010

 False Sombrero, our ascent route up the middle and our descent route was the gully on the left

-Being so early, we debated on whether we wanted to hike one more peak before heading home, as I had the necessary maps to get us up the nearby Stage Mountain.
-We were thinking about it on our drive out of Indian Valley when we were blocked by a truck stopped in the dirt road in front of us.
-Once we stopped, the truck’s owner came over and pointed out several bighorn sheep on the nearby ridge.
-I couldn’t believe I didn’t have my SLR in the truck, but managed to get an awful shot with my point-and-shoot.
+We debated on hiking one more peak before heading home, I had the map for nearby Stage Mountain handy just in case.
+As we drove to exit Indian Valley, we came to an abrupt stop, blocked by a truck parked truck in the dirt road in front of us.
+The truck’s owner walked over and pointed out several bighorn sheep on the nearby ridge.
+I wished I’d had my better camera but managed an awful shot with my point-and-shoot.
 Anna and I spent a short while watching the sheep and talking with our new friend before heading back out to County Highway S2.
-We stopped to check out a possible route on Stage, but decided to save it and get back into town at a decent time for once.
+We stopped to check out a possible route on Stage but decided to save it and get home at a decent time for once.
 Besides, we’d be back in just 5 days

 BighornSheep